-Scuba Dive Milwaukee !
+Scuba Diving Flag Scuba Dive Milwaukee !

 Thinking about scuba diving ?

-Scuba diving is a fantastic sport.
+Scuba DiversScuba diving is a fantastic sport.
 It's the closest we can come to being in a weightless environment while yielding sights that few get to see.
 While some may consider it an "extreme" sport, it's no more dangerous than driving a car.
 If you follow the rules it's very safe and enjoyable.
 SCUBA is an acronym for Self-Contained Underwater Breathing Apparatus which is why you'll occasionally see it spelled using all capital letters but spelling it in lower-case has become common.

 Getting Started

 There are several dive shops around the Milwaukee area that offer scuba diving training classes, equipment sales and rental, and dive charters.
-I dive through Deep Blue just off I-43 at 1st and Capitol in the city of Milwaukee.

-The entry-level training class is the PADI (Professional Association of Dive Instructors) "Open Water" certification.
+Scuba DiverThe entry-level training class is the PADI (Professional Association of Dive Instructors) "Open Water" certification.
 (PADI is the certifying agency and you must have a certification in order to rent tanks or get them filled.)
-The cost to complete this class, which includes classroom instruction and pool training along with an open water check-out dive at the completion of the course, is around $300.
+The cost to complete this class, which includes classroom instruction and pool training along with an open water check-out dive at the completion of the course, is around $400.
 Lessons cover the use and operation of equipment (tanks, regulators, buoyancy compenstator vests, pressure gauges, depth gauges, etc.), the physics of diving (pressures, buoyancy, weight, etc.), proper diving behavior and techniques, as well as dive planning and underwater communication via hand signals.
-The cost of the class includes all of the necessary equipment rentals but you'll want to have your own mask, fins, and snorkel.
-(They also have a "Scuba Tune-Up" class if you're a certified diver who's been out of the water for awhile.)
+The cost of the class includes all of the necessary equipment rentals but you'll have to have your own mask, snorkel, fins and boots.
+(There's also a "PADI ReActivate" refresher class if you're a certified diver who's been out of the water for awhile.)

 If you wish, you can progress to the "Advanced Open Water" certifcation training which includes lessons in night diving, underwater navigation and search techniques, and deep diving.
 In addition, there are numerous specialty certifications offering training in underwater photography, rescue diving, equipment specialist, wreck diver (for penetrating inside ship wrecks), and for areas such as ours, ice diving (chopping a hole in the ice and diving under it).
-Most of these specialty certifications include both class room instruction and pool lessons.
+Most of these specialty certifications include both classroom instruction and pool lessons.

-The best way for the beginner to get their feet wet so to speak is to sign up for a "Discover Scuba" session.
+Scuba InstructionThe best way for the beginner to get their feet wet (so to speak) is to sign up for a "Discover Scuba" session.
 This is a two to three hour introduction to scuba diving where you wear scuba equipment in an indoor pool.
-The cost is about $50.
-All you need to bring is a swim suit, towel, and (preferrably) you own mask, fins, and snorkel if you have them.
-However, these items are available for rental or purchase if you don't have them.
-These sessions are held frequently, mostly on the weekends.
-Call Deep Blue at 414-964-DIVE (964-3483) to inquire about the next available session.
+The cost is about $45.
+All you need to bring is a swim suit and a towel (and your own mask, snorkel and fins if you have them).

 Going Diving